skellis46/slipbox/improvisation and the threshold of the self.md

 That dancing in the northern hemisphere winter of 2024 lies at the heart of this writing.

 Katye and I practiced together 13 times over seven days between 26 January and 15 February 2024.
 Each day of practice contained two sessions (morning and afternoon), except for the morning only on 26 January.
 The sessions followed a pattern: 1) one person danced for a timed period (normally 25 minutes) while the other witnessed that dancing; 2) roles were changed and the practice repeated; 3) there was an unstructured conversation about the experiences that was audio recorded.
-We had thirteen conversations in total, each around 40 minutes long.[^conversations]
+We had thirteen conversations in total, each around 40 minutes long.[^conversations][^llm]

 Although in this writing I focus on the threshold between seemingly dual and non-dual experiences in dance improvisation, in reality the term _threshold_ referenced a family of transitions in our conversations together.
 It was not until the tenth conversation of 13 (on the morning of 14 February 2024) that we explicitly used the word _threshold_, at which point we started to discuss other types of thresholds: closing one's eyes, the move from what we were calling 'awareness-ing' to passenger, the softening or loss of self, and even simply committing to the practice of not wanting anything from the dancing.